jfvega/cse15l-lab-reports/lab1.md

 - **Go to this [Link](https://sdacs.ucsd.edu/~icc/index.php)**
 - **Input your username and id into the account lookup section**
 - **Once in, click the cse15lsp23zz(It should be your own in zz):** ![Image](Screenshot 2023-04-09 at 6.47.26 PM.png)
-- **After you click that click the reset password hyper link.
+- **After you click that, click the reset password hyper link.
 It should be the only reset password hyperlink.**
 - **IMPORTANT!!
 Use your cse15L username to reset**
 - **Once password is reset, you are done with step 1.**